shreyavala/nlp_portfolio/README.md

 ### Project 0: Overview of NLP
 A report that provides a brief overview of NLP and why I am interested in this field.

 *Read the [report here](Overview_of_NLP.pdf)*

 --------------------------------------------------------------------------------
 ### Project 1: NLP Preprocessing
 This program implements basic preprocessing to an input text file.
 The purpose of this project is to demonstrate common preprocessing techniques used in NLP projects, such as capitalization and standardization of phone numbers and ids to a specific format.
 Additionally, user input is used to correct invalid/incorrectly formatted text.
 File pickling is also showcased in this project.

-*Here is the folder, [Portfolio 1](Portfolio1) containing the code, an overview document with execution instructions, and data used in this project*

 *[Overview Document](Portfolio1/overview_portfolio1.txt)*